shadabakhtar97/Core-Python-Interview-Q-A-2023/README.md

 # Core-Python-Interview-Q-A-2023
 Core-Python-Interview-Q&amp;A-2023

-Certainly!
-Here are 50 core Python interview questions along with answers:

 ### 1. What is Python?
    **Answer:** Python is a high-level, interpreted, and general-purpose programming language that emphasizes readability and ease of use.
 It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.